-Do you choose to eat organic food?
-The latest figures show that 6 out of 10 Australian households buy organic food at least occasionally, and that consumer demand for organics is growing at a rate of 20–30% per year.
-That’s a lot, right?
+Do you eat organic food?
+According to this Vic gov website, 6 out of 10 Australian households buy organic food at least occasionally, and consumer demand for organics is growing at a rate of 20–30% per year.

-That’s of great interest to us, because though it seems a no-brainer that you’d prefer not to eat food that’s been grown with chemicals, there’s obviously a lot of barriers to people being able to do that in real life.
+That’s of great interest to us.
+It seems a no-brainer that you’d prefer to eat food that’s been grown with no chemicals.
+However, there’s obviously a lot of barriers to people being able to do that in real life.

 If you’ve ever done our “5 Key Steps to Growing Great Fruit” webinar, you’ll know we’ve been following Rodale Institute Experimental Farm in Pennsylvania for a long time, for exactly this reason.

 Actually, we wanted to see everything!